FabioRodrigues/gostructure/README.md

 When I reserve the book
 And there is just one available book
 Then the book has to be unavailable
+And an email must be send to inform that the user has five days to return it
 ```

 ## Contributing